 Maine joined the growing list of states allowing the sale of recreational marijuana in 2020, several years after voters approved a 2016 ballot initiative to legalize the drug.
 The current version of the law allows for the possession of up to 2.4 ounces of usable marijuana and the home cultivation of up to three plants.

 The recreational use of marijuana is legal for adults aged 21 or higher, but possession of amounts in excess of 2.5 ounces is still illegal, as is the public consumption of the drug.

 Marijuana Drug Classification

 Federal law and many states classify drugs from Schedule I at the highest level to Schedule V at the least dangerous.
-Supposedly, these schedules are determined by the drugs accepted medical uses and potential for addiction and harm.
-However, marijuana is classified as a Schedule 1 controlled substance by federal law with such drugs as heroin and meth, which could be for more of a political than medical reason.
+These schedules are intended to determine the drugs' accepted medical uses and potential for addiction and harm.
+Since 1970, marijuana has been classified as a Schedule 1 controlled substance by federal law, alongside such drugs as heroin and methamphetamine.

 Maine Marijuana Laws

 The following table details Maine's marijuana laws.

 Maine Code Revised Title 17-A, Chapter 45: Drugs